mdhanna/blog/_posts/2020-06-30-being-radically-candid-amidst-the-chaos-of-2020.markdown

   * **Repeat Offender:** Even worse, Eric might have already given another presentation in the meantime with the same poor quality and lackluster results.

-While these two possibilities should be reason enough to instate give feedback immediately whenever possible, I like to think about real-time feedback as analogous to compound interest.
+While these two possibilities should be reason enough to start giving feedback immediately whenever possible, I like to think about real-time feedback as analogous to compound interest.
 Any armchair investor knows that continuously compounded interest grows at a much faster rate than annual or "simple" interest.

 ![]({{site.baseurl}}/images/candor/Screen-Shot-2020-06-29-at-9.04.57-PM-1024x611.png)Credit to [https://www.fool.com/knowledge-center/compound-interest.aspx](https://www.fool.com/knowledge-center/compound-interest.aspx)